Government Health Policy and the Trump Nominees

 You gave an earlier broadcast with us, podcast with us, where you outlined some of the ambiguities of the mRNA vaccines.

-And I think as I remember the gist of your argument, an argument can be made.
+And I think, as I remember, the gist of your argument, an argument can be made, it was almost genetic engineering rather than the traditional approach to vaccines.

-And therefore, it hadn't been, although it had efficacy, I think you early on expressed some reservations about the period of
+And therefore, it hadn't been, although it had efficacy, I think you early on expressed some reservations about the

 the usual safety analysis that transpired that

-it was rushed A and B, it was a very radically new way of making a vaccine.
+it was rushed A, and B, it was a very radically new way of making a vaccine.

-And maybe even the word vaccine in its traditional usage might not accurately describe what was actually going on with the Moderna and Pfizer vaccines.
+And maybe even the word vaccine in its traditional usage might not accurately describe what was actually going on with the Moderna and Pfizer vaccine.
+Yeah, that's absolutely right.

 And so

 there's always unintended unknowns when you go into that kind of space.
+We know some of them now that are pretty detrimental.

 And so,